Lawrenceburg Distillers: History

 In 1908, the "Lawrenceburg Distillers" became charter members of the Class D level Blue Grass League and began play on May 22, 1908.
 Joining Lawrenceburg as charter members in the six–team league were the Frankfort Lawmakers, Lexington Colts, Richmond Pioneers, Shelbyville Millers and Versailles Aristocrats, beginning league play on May 22, 1908.

 The "Distillers" nickname corresponds with local industry and history.
 Lawrenceburg has been the home to the Old Hickory Distillery since 1891, makers of Wild Turkey bourbon.

 The Distillers ended the 1908 regular season in fourth place with a record of 33–35, playing under manager Guy Woodruff and finishing 13.0 games out of first place.

-(2021) Wild Turkey Visitor's Center.
+(2021) Wild Turkey Visitor Center.
 Lawrenceburg, Kentucky.

 The Blue Grass League had no playoffs and the first place Frankfort Statesmen (47–23) finished 9.0 games ahead of the second place Lexington Colts (37–31) in the six–team league.
 They were followed by the Richmond Pioneers (36–34), Lawrenceburg (33–35), Shelbyville Millers (32–37) and Versailles Aristocrats/Winchester Reds (22–47).

 Lawrenceburg, Kentucky did not field a team in the 1909 Blue Grass league, replaced in league play by the Paris Bourbonites.
 Lawrenceburg has not hosted another minor league team.